Table of Contents

 2. AI-Generated Performances Undermining Artists’ Revenue

 Synthetic performances have also created new risks for artists.
 In 2023, AI generated tracks imitating Drake and The Weeknd spread rapidly online and gained millions of streams before being taken down.
-Even short periods of exposure can divert attention and income away from legitimate work, while weakening the distinctiveness of an artist’s sound and public image.
+Even brief exposure can divert attention and income from legitimate releases while weakening the distinctiveness of an artist’s public identity.

 3. Misinformation That Spreads Faster Than Verification

-AI generated videos and audio clips often travel across social platforms faster than official responses can keep up.
-Once reposted, these materials are difficult to contain.
-For public figures, this speed can distort public perception and create long term reputational harm, even after content is proven false.
+AI generated videos and audio clips often move across platforms faster than official responses can contain them.
+Once reposted and redistributed, these materials are difficult to control.
+For public figures, this speed can distort perception and create long term reputational harm, even after content is shown to be fabricated.

 4. Loss of Creative and Personal Integrity

-Beyond revenue and reputation, AI misuse affects how creative work is understood and valued.
-When a person’s likeness can be reproduced without approval, the boundaries around ownership and representation become harder to enforce.
-Repeated misuse weakens the connection between creators and their audiences and blurs what content can be trusted as legitimate.
+Beyond revenue and reputation, AI likeness misuse affects how creative work is understood and valued.
+When a person’s voice or image can be replicated without approval, the boundaries around ownership and representation become less clear.
+Repeated misuse weakens the connection between creators and audiences and blurs what can be trusted as authentic.

 Protecting Public Figures and Artists from AI Exploitation

-Preventing AI misuse requires measures that operate before unauthorized content circulates widely.
-Once a deepfake or voice clone spreads, the damage is often difficult to reverse.
-Effective protection depends on systems that reduce the risk of unauthorized use and give public figures greater control over how their likeness is handled.
+Preventing AI likeness misuse requires measures that operate before unauthorized content circulates widely.
+Once a deepfake or voice clone spreads, reputational and commercial harm can be difficult to reverse.
+Effective protection depends on systems that reduce the likelihood of unauthorized replication and give public figures greater control over how their likeness is used.

 Several approaches play a role in limiting misuse: